Zobiya-Jumani21/Bombers-and-the-Ammunition-Depot-Problem/README.md

 Monte Carlo Bombing Simulation
-Project Description
+Problem Description

-This project demonstrates a Monte Carlo Simulation — a type of static simulation used to estimate probabilities using random sampling.
+This problem demonstrates a Monte Carlo Simulation — a type of static simulation used to estimate probabilities using random sampling.
 The example models a squadron of bombers attempting to hit an ammunition depot.
 Each bomb’s landing point is determined by random variations in the horizontal and vertical directions, following a normal distribution.

  How It Works